 - Simulations of games written in GDL are slow.
-This is because math expressions, basic arithmetic and loops are not part of the language. - Games formulated in GDL have suboptimal performance as a price to pay for its universality: This is because "it is almost impossible, in a general case, to detect what the game is about and which are its crucial, underpinning concepts." [Świechowski et al., 2015] - The use of Computational Intelligence (CI), most notably neural networks, deep learning and TD (temporal difference) learning, have not yet had much success in GGP.
-As Świechowski et al. [2015] writes: "CI-based learning methods are often too slow even with specialized game engines.
-The lack of game-related features present in GDL also hampers application of many CI methods."
-Michulke and Thielscher [2009], Michulke [2011] presented first results on translating GDL rules to neural networks and TD learning: Besides some successes they faced problems like overfitting, combinatorial explosion of input features and slowness of learning.
+This is because math expressions, basic arithmetic and loops are not part of the language. - Games formulated in GDL have suboptimal performance as a price to pay for its universality: This is because "it is almost impossible, in a general case, to detect what the game is about and which are its crucial, underpinning concepts." [Świechowski et al., 2015] - The use of Artificial Intelligence (AI), most notably neural networks, deep learning and TD (temporal difference) learning, have not yet had much success in GGP.
+As Świechowski et al. [2015] writes: "AI-based learning methods are often too slow even with specialized game engines.
+The lack of game-related features present in GDL also hampers application of many AI methods."
+Michulke and Thielscher [2009] and Michulke [2011] present first results on translating GDL rules to neural networks and TD learning: They had some success, but they faced also problems like overfitting, combinatorial explosion of input features and slowness of learning.

 GBG aims at offering an alternative with respect to these limitations, as will be further exemplified in Sec.
 1.3.
-It has not the same universality as GGP, but agents from the CI-universum (TD, SARSA, deep learning, ...) can train and act fast on all available games.
+It has not the same universality as GGP, but agents from the AI-universum (TD, SARSA, deep learning, ...) can train and act fast on all available games.
 Other works with relations to GBG: General Video Game Playing (GVGP, Levine et al. [2013]) is a related field which tackles video games instead of board games.
-Likewise, $\mu$ RTS [Ontanón and Buro, 2015, Barriga et al., 2017] is an educational framework for Al agent testing and competition in real-time strategy (RTS) games.
-OpenAl Gym [Brockman et al., 2016] is a toolkit for reinforcement learning research which has also a board game environment supporting a (small) set of games.
+Likewise, μRTS [Ontanón and Buro, 2015, Barriga et al., 2017] is an educational framework for AI agent testing and competition in real-time strategy (RTS) games.
+OpenAI Gym [Brockman]

+et al., 2016] is a toolkit for reinforcement learning research which has also a board game environment supporting a (small) set of games.